nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Interface (CLI) while
 still having the
 benefits
 of a Graphical User Interface (GUI).
-If you can type fast, Taskify can get your task management done faster than traditional GUI apps.
+Simply put, a **CLI is just a text box where you type in commands** so if you can type fast, Taskify can get your task management done faster than traditional GUI apps.